stryker-mutator/stryker-js/README.md

 **Config file key:** `testSelector: 'jasmine'` or `testSelector: null`
 **Default value:** *none*
 **Description:**
-Stryker kan use a test selector to select individual or groups of tests.
+Stryker can use a test selector to select individual or groups of tests.
 If a test selector is used, it can potentially speed up the tests, because only the tests covering a particular mutation are ran.
 If this value is left out, the value of the `testFramework` is used to determine the `testSelector`.
 Currently **only** `'jasmine'` is supported.
 If you use an other test framework, or you want to disable test selection for an other reason, you can explicitly disable the testSelector by setting the value to `null`.